Autlo/simple-mysql/README.md

 ### findBy(criteria, orderBy, table, callback)

 Finds rows from database where key is equal to value from `table`.
-Uses AND condition with multiple criteria
+Uses AND condition with multiple criteria.

 **Arguments**